GurudayalKhalsa/G/README.md

 G has a few nifty plugins, including integration with the Box2D and Chipmunk Physics engines.
 It is also very easy to extend so that you can make your own custom plugins!

-**Warning:** this library is a work in progress, has not been tested in all major browsers, and will contain many bugs.

 Quick Start
 -----------------